-This post shows you what to do in one day in Monaco.
-We made a day trip to Monaco from Nice and our three generations family explored the wealthiest state of the world.
+This post will show you what to do in one day in Monaco.
+Once in Nice, our family in three generations made a day trip to Monaco, to see the wealthiest state of the world.

-Since you can’t take a rental car across the border we were wondering how to get to Monaco.
-We studied French Riviera public transport timetables and took a bus to Monaco and returned by train.
+As it was now allowed take our rental car across the border, we were wondering how to get to Monaco.
+After studying French Riviera public transport options we took a bus to Monaco and came back by train.

-Here you can see almost all of Monaco, seen from the road above.
-Monaco is not a big country: it is the world’s second smallest state, only the Vatican in Rome is smaller.
+Here you can see almost all of Monaco, seen from the road above on the French side.
+Monaco is not a big country: it is the world’s second smallest state.
+Only the Vatican in Rome is smaller.

 Monaco from the Mountains

 The seaside country of Monaco is backed by the French Riviera mountains.
 Even when it’s not allowed to take a rental car to Monaco (without a considerable extra cost) you can drive all the way around it, staying on the French side of the border.